UTF-16: Description

 Each Unicode code point is encoded either as one or two 16-bit code units.
-How these 16-bit codes are stored as bytes then depends on the endianness of the text file or communication protocol.

-A "character" may need from as few as two bytes to fourteen or even more bytes to be recorded.
-For instance an emoji flag character takes 8 bytes, since it is "constructed from a pair of Unicode scalar values" (and those values are outside the BMP and require 4 bytes each).
+Code points less than 216 ("in the BMP") are encoded with a single 16-bit code unit equal to the numerical value of the code point, as in the older UCS-2.
+Code points greater than or equal to 216 ("above the BMP") are encoded using two 16-bit code units.
+These two 16-bit code units are chosen from the UTF-16 surrogate range 0xD800–0xDFFF which had not previously been assigned to characters.
+Values in this range are not used as characters, and UTF-16 provides no legal way to code them as individual code points.
+A UTF-16 stream, therefore, consists of single 16-bit codes outside the surrogate range, and pairs of 16-bit values that are within the surrogate range.

 U+0000 to U+D7FF and U+E000 to U+FFFF

 Both UTF-16 and UCS-2 encode code points in this range as single 16-bit code units that are numerically equal to the corresponding code points.
 These code points in the Basic Multilingual Plane (BMP) are the only code points that can be represented in UCS-2.
 As of Unicode 9.0, some modern non-Latin Asian, Middle-Eastern, and African scripts fall outside this range, as do most emoji characters.